 - Make your environment calm and cozy – for example, listen to calming music, clean your house, organize your closet, light a candle or burn incense, snuggle up in a bed and watch a movie while sipping hot chocolate.

-3. Realise That You Cannot Change Anybody But Yourself
+3. Realize That You Cannot Change Anybody But Yourself

-My own life experience taught me that if I do not take care of myself and if I do not love myself as I am right now, then nobody will.
+My own life experience taught me that I have to take care of myself and I have to love myself first and foremost.
 About 10 years ago I had my first big breakup and I was left totally heartbroken and my world was shattered in pieces.
 I developed depression, I was self-harming through alcohol overconsumption and even had suicidal thoughts.
 For the next few years, I did not have any motivation to interact with others and felt like I was in a “big black hole”.